If you are unemployed, you need to financially survive this trying time.

 How are you going to keep a roof over your head?
 Or food on the table?

 Making your finances a priority matters now more than ever.

 Over the last several years, I’ve unfortunately found myself unemployed on 3 different occasions.
-Thanks to a lay-off, my mental well-being, and a horrible boss.
-And am currently bracing myself for round #4 when my contract ends next week…
+Thanks to a lay-off, my mental well-being, and getting fired thanks to a horrible boss.

-I know all too well how hard unemployment can be.
+I know all too well how hard losing your job and facing long-term unemployment can be.
 Mentally, physically, emotionally, and of course, financially.

 Thankfully, there are things you can do to survive financially while you are unemployed.

 How to Survive Financially While Unemployed